 The EEOC believes, however, that a bill like S. 1756 is just the first step that is needed to ensure that older workers are protected against age discrimination.
 As already noted, Gross reflects the general view of the Supreme Court that age discrimination claims are qualitatively different than race or sex discrimination claims, and that protections and legal standards under the ADEA are not the same as those in Title VII.
 For example, the Supreme Court recognized in Smith v.
-City of Jackson that the disparate impact theory of liability is available to age discrimination plaintiffs, but at the same time also determined that the scope of disparate impact liability is narrower under the ADEA than under Title VII.
-Similarly, while the Supreme Court has held that a policy that facially discriminates on the basis of sex is unlawful even if an employer has benevolent motives for the policy, the Court upheld, in Kentucky Retirement System v.
-EEOC, a disability retirement plan that was explicitly based on age, reasoning that the differences in treatment were not "actually motivated" by age.
-These decisions have placed victims of age discrimination at a legal and practical disadvantage compared with victims of other forms of discrimination, and thus have impeded effective enforcement of the ADEA.
+City of Jackson that the disparate impact theory of liability is available to age discrimination plaintiffs, but at the same time also determined that the scope of disparate impact liability is narrower under the ADEA than under Title VII.35 Similarly, while the Supreme Court has held that a policy that facially discriminates on the basis of sex is unlawful even if an employer has benevolent motives for the policy,36 the Court upheld, in Kentucky Retirement System v.
+EEOC, a disability retirement plan that was explicitly based on age, reasoning that the differences in treatment were not "actually motivated" by age.37 These decisions have placed victims of age discrimination, and thus have impeded effective enforcement of the ADEA.